Easy DIY Christmas Garlands to Transform Your Holiday Decor

 Don’t cut the embroidery thread from the embroidery bundle.

-sewing red felt Christmas trees together
+sewing red felt Christmas tree with white embroidery thread

 Step 6 – Stuff small pieces of batting into the felt Christmas tree, pushing it into the points.
 It helps to use the blunt end of a wood skewer.